-When creating a PowerShell script, you might need to verify whether a specific registry key or registry entry and its value exist and then continue with the script based on the outcome.
+When creating a PowerShell script, you might need to verify whether a specific registry key or registry entry and its value exists and then continue with the script based on the outcome.
+There are multiple ways to check this.
+I will be using the Test-Path

-There are multiple ways to test if a registry key or registry entry and its value exist.
-I will be using the Test-Path PowerShell cmdlet.
-It will check if a given path exists or not and provide the result in a boolean form, which would be either $true or $false.
+PowerShell cmdlet.
+It will check if a given path exists or not and provide the result in a boolean form, which would be either $true

-In addition to the Test-Path cmdlet, I will be using the Get-ItemProperty PowerShell cmdlet to retrieve registry keys and their values.
+In addition to the Test-Path cmdlet, I will be using the Get-ItemProperty

-There are other alternative commands you can use to fetch registry keys and values, such as Get-Item or reg query.
-I’ve covered these alternate commands and provided examples with screenshots at the end of this blog post.
-Now, let’s begin by testing the existence of a registry key using PowerShell.
+There are other alternative commands you can use to fetch registry keys and values, such as Get-Item

-Test If the Registry Key Exists using Powershell
+Test If the Registry Key Exists using PowerShell

-For example, I will test the existence of a registry key named cloudinfra.net.
+As an example, I will test the existence of a registry key named cloudinfra.net.
 The below script will not check the registry entry or its value, It will just check if a registry key name cloudinfra.net exists under HKLM:\Software\ registry path.

-• $regpath – Provide registry key path in this variable
+- $regpath – Provide registry key path in this variable

-• $value – This will be either True or False, depending on whether the Key exists.
+- $value – This will be either True or False, depending on whether the Key exists.

-• If the $value is True, it will output Reg Key already Exists.
+- If the $value is True, it will output Reg Key already Exists.
 No Action Required.
 Else, It will output Reg Key does not exist

 Script to Test for Registry Key Existence